Kant1-0/fillit/README.md

 # Fillit
 Emulate a kind of Tetris IA able to create the smallest square with given tetriminos.
 A 42's school project.
-See the pdf file ;)
+See the (https://github.com/Kant1-0/fillit/blob/master/doc/fillit.fr.pdf "pdf file") for more information.

 ___________
 #### Compile